SageOx

 3. Team Context flows in — no factory-specific configuration needed

-4. Session artifacts get captured if /ox-session-start is configured
+4. Session artifacts get captured via /ox-session-start

 The compounding loop